cechat Pilot Program

 What considerations have been assessed in relation to student protection?

-Student protection is at the centre of the cechat architecture, this includes: the use of strong authentication, having the entire solution (cogniti and Mecha) installed in CEnet’s Microsoft Azure environment, and the implementation of the AI rules guiding each of the bots.
-In addition to this, CEnet has engaged the Microsoft partner, Insight, to provide critical feedback on our Azure security configuration.
-Insight has been involved in many cogniti deployments.
+Student protection is at the centre of the cechat architecture, this includes: the use of strong authentication, having the entire solution (cogniti and Mecha) within CEnet’s managed environment, and the implementation of the AI rules guiding each of the bots.
+In addition to this, The CEnet security team has undertaken an independent and critical review of the AI Azure security configuration.
+This has lead to improvements in both Azure and coding security levels.

 Is the data stored outside of the CEnet tenant, and if so by whom?

-All data remains within the CEnet Microsoft Azure tenancy.
+All data remains within the CEnet Microsoft Azure tenancy or CEnet’s managed data storage services (Australian hosted).

 Is there a mechanism to restrict access to the product to a specific user group?